Navkis-Collage-of-Engineering/Code-Jenga-/README.md

 result = fibonacci(7)
 print(f"The 7th Fibonacci number is {result}")
-Expected Output:

-csharp
-Copy code
-The 7th Fibonacci number is 13
+# Expected Output: The 7th Fibonacci number is 13
 2. Even Squares Explosion 💣
-Question: Sum the squares of even numbers.

 python
 Copy code
+# Question: Sum the squares of even numbers.
 numbers = [1,2,3,4,5,6,7,8,9,10]
 squared_evens = [x**2 for x in numbers if x % 2 == 0]
 summed = sum(squared_evens)
-print(f"Sum of squares of even numbers: {summed}") Expected Output:
+print(f"Sum of squares of even numbers: {summed}")

-yaml
-Copy code
-Sum of squares of even numbers: 220
+# Expected Output: Sum of squares of even numbers: 220
 3. FizzBuzz Firestorm 🔥
-Question: Print numbers 1 to 15 with "Fizz" for multiples of 3, "Buzz" for multiples of 5, and "FizzBuzz" for multiples of both.

 python
 Copy code
+# Question: Print numbers 1 to 15 with "Fizz" for multiples of 3, "Buzz" for multiples of 5, and "FizzBuzz" for multiples of both.
 for i in range(1, 16):
     output = ""
     if i % 3 == 0: